NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ArInSlicer/README.md

 ![ProgressDiagram](https://github.com/NA-MIC/ProjectWeek/assets/66890913/803249b1-eac1-4d40-8b3e-957cd021bb79)

-These days we have tried multiple approaches for displaying 3D Slicer information in 3D Slicer.
+These days we have tried multiple approaches for displaying 3D Slicer information in Microsoft Hololens 2 (HL2).
 These are the results:
-We have three options: Stream information to HoloLens 2 (HL2) from a computer, build an application directly in HL2, or use 3D Slicer.
+We have three options: Stream information to HoloLens 2 from a computer, build an application directly in HL2, or use 3D Slicer.
 ### 1. Computer
 #### 1.1.
 UWPOpenIGTLink
 JC provided us with a [Windows Runtime component](https://github.com/IGSIO/UWPOpenIGTLink) for OpenIGTLink.
 Upon building it (for x64 architecture, as we want to read it from a computer), it creates a Winmd that should provide direct access to the libraries.
 We tried both methods here: building the app for the computer and directly running it from the Unity editor.
 None of the options worked, as they are not Universal Windows Platforms.